〜たい&がる(=~ tai & garu) and 〜がり(=~gari)

 = Kare wa shimoneta bakari iu no de onnanoko ni iyagararete iru.

-= Girls get annoyed by his sexual joke.
+= Girls get annoyed by his dirty jokes.

 Ex. せっかく日本に来てくれたのに会えなくてマギー先生が残念がっていましたよ。